Join Us at the Intersection of Arts and Water

 June 4 and August 6 at 11:00 am; July 10 and September 4 at 6:00 pm

-Clarissa von Spee leads a tour of this exhibition featuring three monumental ignited-gunpowder paintings that reflect the artist’s thoughts on the state of our planet, wildlife, and the world’s diminishing natural reserves of fresh water.
-Free; no registration required.
+Clarissa von Spee, Chair of Asian art and James and Donna Reid curator of Chinese art, leads a tour through the exhibition Cai Guo-Qiang: Cuyahoga River Lightning, which features three monumental gunpowder-ignited works that reflect the artist’s thoughts on the state of our planet, wildlife and the world’s diminishing natural reserves of fresh water.

 June 7, 2019 (4pm and 7pm)

 At 4pm at the Wick Poetry Center, enjoy poetry readings from Ohio poets, including Ohio Poet Laureate Dave Lucas, and poems from local school students.
 Then, beginning at 7pm at the School of Architecture and Design, Jim White (former Exec.
 Dir. of Cuyahoga River RAP) will present the gains made since 1969 and the aims needed to delist the Cuyahoga River as an Area of Concern (AOC).

 As part of Cuyahoga50, a citywide commemoration of the 50th anniversary of the last Cuyahoga River fire and celebration of the progress made since toward clean water for all, the Cleveland Museum of Art will present two exhibitions that highlight the impact of human behavior on the environment.
 Featuring the work of renowned contemporary artist Edward Burtynsky (Canadian, born 1955), Water: Edward Burtynsky draws attention to current threats to clean, sustainable water and encourages visitors to reflect on individual actions that can impact the future of our planet.